-What is the role of a Sacroiliac Joint Injection?
+What Is the Role of a Sacroiliac Joint Injection?

 A sacroiliac joint injection is used to diagnose or treat lower back pain that comes from your sacroiliac joint.
 This joint is the place where your spine connects to your pelvis.
 For the procedure, your healthcare provider injects medicine directly into the joint to ease pain.

-Frequently Asked
+Frequently Asked Questions

-• The Sacroiliac Joint injection procedure is usually performed in an operating room or a dedicated procedure room.
+The Sacroiliac Joint injection procedure is usually performed in an operating room or a dedicated procedure room.
 The entire procedure usually takes only minutes, and the patient goes home the same day.

 The following outlines the typical injection procedure: